 The Importance of the Smart-Contract Audit

-Since the spread of popularity of ICOs and other related blockchain projects, smart-contract security audits have become one of the most in-demand services in the blockchain sphere.
+Since the spread of popularity of token offerings and other related blockchain projects, smart-contract security audits have become one of the most in-demand services in the blockchain sphere.
 And it’s no wonder.

 Smart-contract security plays a significant role in the success of the whole project, as it must be a priority in order to prevent any possible risks after code implementation.